asmjit/asmjit/README.md

 Introduction
 ------------

-AsmJit is a complete JIT and remote assembler for C++ language.
+AsmJit is a complete JIT and AOT assembler for C++ language.
 It can generate native code for x86 and x64 architectures and supports the whole x86/x64 instruction set - from legacy MMX to the newest AVX512.
 It has a type-safe API that allows C++ compiler to do semantic checks at compile-time even before the assembled code is generated and/or executed.

 AsmJit, as the name implies, started as a project that provided JIT code-generation and execution.
 However, AsmJit evolved and it now contains features that are far beyond the scope of a simple JIT compilation.
 To keep the library small and lightweight the functionality not strictly related to JIT is provided by a sister project called [asmtk](https://github.com/asmjit/asmtk).